23 Surreal Facts About Salvador Dalí

 Salvador Dalí was one of the most famous painters of the 20th century.
 The Surrealist’s self-promotional antics and bizarre artwork made him an international celebrity early in his career, and there are still traces of him littered throughout pop culture.
 References to the melting clocks in his most famous painting, The Persistence of Memory, have cropped up on everything from The Simpsons to news coverage of the 2015 New England Patriots's Deflategate scandal.
 His distinctive personal style is now so iconic that he has become a Halloween costume—one instantly recognizable by mustache alone.

-The artist’s long career was full of unexpected twists, and even if you've seen his work, you probably don’t know how far-reaching his influence remains today, 115 years after he was born on May 11, 1904.
+The artist’s long career was full of unexpected twists, and even if you've seen his work, you probably don’t know how far-reaching his influence remains today, more than a century after he was born on May 11, 1904.

 1. Salvador Dalí started painting when he was just a kid.